 Converting a house into an environmentally friendly structure does not necessarily require installing an elaborate solar array on the roof or adding space-age construction materials — though expensive projects have a bigger impact on the environment and can bring significant savings on energy costs over time.

-- Save water by fixing all leaky faucets — a leaking faucet wastes about three liters of water a day.
+- Fix all leaky faucets.
+A leaking faucet wastes about three liters of water a day.

 - Recycle paper, metal and glass.
-If the city or town where you live does not have a program set up, there are usually other options to drop off recyclables.
+If a city or town does not have a program set up for picking up recyclables, there are usually other options to drop them off.

 - Install a smart meter.
-These thermostats can be programmed so that they only turn on at certain times of the day — for example, beginning to heat up just before you get home, and shutting off an hour or so before you leave the house.
+These thermostats can be programmed so that they only turn on at certain times of the day — for example, turning on heat or air conditioning just before you get home, and shutting off an hour or so before you leave the house.

-- A clothesline uses a lot less energy to dry clothes than an electric dryer.
+- A clothesline uses a lot less energy than an electric dryer.

 - Conduct a home energy audit and seal any leaks around doors, windows or the foundation around the property.

 - Put in window treatments, shades or drapes that help keep the heat and cool air inside.
-When the sun is out in winter, pull back the shades to help heat the house.
+When the sun is out in winter, or summer sun is heating up, pull back the shades to maintain the house’s core temperature.

 - Plant native species in the garden instead of grass.
-Properties that have plants that fit that local climate save on water and landscaping costs.
+Properties furnished with plants that fit that local climate save on water and landscaping costs.

 - Clean the coils on the refrigerator regularly so that it runs more efficiently and uses less energy.

 - Install an epoxy floor in the garage, which will repel stains and make it easier to keep clean.
-They are also very durable.
+Epoxy-covered floors are also very durable.

 - Encourage tenants to use eco-friendly cleaning products.
 One way to do this is to leave a supply of them at the property on moving-in day.

 Spending anywhere from a few hundred to a couple thousand dollars on a project can have a significant impact and pay for itself over time.
-For instance, showerheads installed before 1992 rain down from 5 to 8 gallons a minute, but the industry standard is now 2.5 gallons per minute.
+For instance, showerheads installed before 1992 rain down from five to eight gallons a minute, but the industry standard is now 2.5 gallons per minute.
 (California has the strictest standard in place with a limit of 1.8 gallons a minute.)

-Today’s low-flow showerheads, which dispense 2.0 gallons or less per minute, can cost about $30 upward to $300 for the fanciest and most energy efficient, and decrease water consumption by up to 40 percent a year.
-(There are various online guides to the best low flow showerheads.)
+Today’s low-flow shower heads, which dispense two gallons or less per minute, can cost from $30 up to $300 for the fanciest and most energy efficient, and decrease water consumption by up to 40 percent a year.
+(There are various online guides to the best low-flow shower heads.)

-Here are a number of moderately priced investments that will make a home more eco-friendly:
+Here are a seven moderately priced investments that will make a home more eco-friendly:

-- Install low-flow showerheads and low-flush, energy efficient toilets.
-The U.S. Environmental Protection Agency recommends looking for the WaterSense label on showerheads, faucets, faucet accessories, and toilets to help you identify models that save water and perform well.
+Install low-flow showerheads and low-flush, energy efficient toilets.
+The U.S. Environmental Protection Agency recommends looking for the WaterSense label on shower heads, faucets, faucet accessories, and toilets, which identifies models that save water and perform well.

-- Insulate, insulate, insulate.
-The EPA estimates that homeowners can save an average of 15% on heating and cooling costs (or an average of 11% on total energy costs) by air sealing their homes and adding insulation in attics, floors over crawl spaces, and accessible basement rim joists.
+Insulate, insulate, insulate.
+The EPA estimates that homeowners can save an average of 15 percent on heating and cooling costs (or an average of 11 percent on total energy costs) by air sealing their homes and adding insulation in attics, floors over crawl spaces, and accessible basement rim joists.

-- Skip the hardwood floors.
-Concerns about deforestation has some homeowners considering different solutions if a floor needs to be replaced.
+Skip the hardwood floors.
+Concerns about deforestation have some homeowners considering different solutions if a floor needs to be replaced.
 Some green options include bamboo, polished concrete, and cork, which is a relatively new entry in the flooring world.